 It’s good practice to always be thinking, “would the customer want to see this advert” and “would this post generate excitement within my customers?” when you’re thinking of releasing content.
 If you can answer anything other than 100 percent yes to both of these questions, you need to have another look at your content.

-You must create support channels for your customers.
+So one of the best customer relationship management examples is to create support channels for your customers.
 This model of marketing is all about providing that full experience, so it’s important to make sure that they always have help on hand when they need it.
 Whether it be on social media channels or a chatbot, meeting your customers where they want to be contacted is a good way of showing willingness.

 Traditional marketing efforts would see businesses paying for TV advertisement slots and billboards in hope that they’ll cover a wide range of people and attract a larger haul of customers.
 However, customer relationship marketing is a lot more efficient than that.

 Traditional methods can prove to be wasteful, as a lot of the people that your efforts land in front of aren’t a relevant fit.
 Do your research as to which platforms are the most popular with your targeted demographic.
 By reaching out to them through these channels, you’re showing helpfulness and understanding that’ll encourage a level of interaction.

 Once they’ve made a purchase, that isn’t the end for the customer journey.
 To ensure that they become a brand advocate and loyal customer you need to carry on the connection long after the initial sale.
 Whether its discount offers or personalised product recommendations, you should consider what you can offer them once they’ve made the original purchase.
 And that’s easy to do with today’s CRM software and CRM systems.